elahe-dastan/shovel/README.md

 ![](unique.png)

 Look!!!, there are two columns that seem strange:<br/>
-after [investigating the columns](#taking-a-look-at-the-columns)we know that **'ca'** ranges from 0 to 3, so it should have only 4 unique values but it's five :flushed: so there should be a wrong value which needs to be cleaned
+after [investigating the columns](#taking-a-look-at-the-columns) we know that **'ca'** ranges from 0 to 3, so it should have only 4 unique values, but it has five :flushed: so there should be a wrong value which needs to be cleaned.
 ```sh
 X_train['ca'].unique()
 ```
-the above code shows that this column has an unaccepted value '4'
+the above code shows that this column has an unaccepted value '4', so I substituted the value '4' with NaN.<br/>
-# One time for always solve the problem SettingWithCopyWarning

-The same thing happens for 'thal' column too [](#Look at the columns) says this column can only take values from 1 to 3 but [](#unique.png) shows this column has 4 unique values so like what we did for 'ca' column every value other than 1 to 3 should be null
+The same thing happens for 'thal' column too [this header](#taking-a-look-at-the-columns) says this column can only take values from 1 to 3 but, this column contains 4 unique values so like what I did for 'ca' column every value other than 1 to 3 should be changed to null.

-### explain thal column a little more
+### Explain thal column a little more
 Basically it is a radioactive element injected into the bloodstream of the patient.
 Then the blood flow of the patient is observed while they are doing exercise and resting.
 - 0 maps to null in the original dataset